Ermanno Wolf-Ferrari: Life

-In 1911 Wolf-Ferrari tried his hand at full-blooded Verismo with I gioielli della Madonna; a story of passion, sacrilege and madness.
+In 1911, Wolf-Ferrari tried his hand at full-blooded Verismo with I gioielli della Madonna; a story of passion, sacrilege and madness.
 It was quite popular in its day and for a period after, especially in Chicago, where the great Polish soprano Rosa Raisa made it a celebrated vehicle.
 Maria Jeritza (and, later, Florence Easton) triumphed in it at the Metropolitan Opera, in an all-out spectacular production in 1926.

 World War I, however, was a nightmare for Wolf-Ferrari.
 The young composer, who had been dividing his time between Munich and Venice, suddenly found his two countries at war with each other.
 With the outbreak of the War, he moved to Zürich and composed much less, though he still wrote another comedy, Gli amanti sposi (1916).
 A new melancholy vein appeared in his post-war work; his operas grew darker and more emotionally complex.

+He did not really pick up his rate of output until the 1920s, when he wrote Das Himmelskleid (1925) and Sly (1927), the latter based on William Shakespeare's The Taming of the Shrew.
+In 1939 he became professor of composition at the Mozarteum in Salzburg.
+In 1946, he moved again to Zürich before returning to his home city of Venice.